Back to Member Resources Portal

 Target Mentees and Mentors:

-Mentees will typically fall into one of two categories: (1) graduate students within 2 years of finishing their terminal degree (MA or PhD) or (2) early career professionals up to 4 years post-doctoral.
+Mentees will typically fall into one of the following categories: (1) graduate students, (2) post-doctoral researchers, (3) early career faculty who are pre-tenure (or equivalent) and (4) international scholars from non-English speaking countries at any career stage.
 Mentors mentoring graduate students will typically have at least 4 years of experience in the field (i.e., 4 years post PhD).
-Mentors mentoring early career professionals will typically have at least 8 years of experience in the field (i.e., 8 years post PhD).
+Mentors mentoring early career professionals or international scholars will typically have at least 8 years of experience in the field (i.e., 8 years post PhD).

 Pairing of Mentees and Mentors: